some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Reboot Flag of the SOME/IP-SD Header shall be set to one for all messages after reboot until the Session-ID in the SOME/IP-Header wraps around and thus starts with 0 again.
+The Reboot Flag of the SOME/IP-SD Header shall be set to one for all messages after reboot until the Session-ID in the SOME/IP-Header wraps around and thus starts with 1 again.
+After this wrap around the Reboot Flag is set to 0.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_765
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The information for the reboot flag and the Session ID shall be kept for multicast and unicast separately.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_863
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+SOME/IP-SD implementations shall be able to reliably detect the reboots of their peer based on the information stated in :need:`feat_req_someipsd_765`.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_764
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The detection of a reboot may be done as follows (with new the values of the current packet from the communication partner and old the last value received before):

+if old.reboot==0 and new.reboot==1 then Reboot detected if old.reboot==1 and new.reboot==1 and old.session_id>=new.session_id then Reboot detected

+The following is not enough since we do not have reliable communication: if new.reboot==1 and old.session_id>=new.session_id then Reboot detected

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_871
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+When the system detects the reboot of a peer, it shall update its state accordingly.
+Services and Subscriptions shall be expired if they are not updated again.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_872
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+When the system detects the reboot of a peer, it shall reset the state of the TCP connections to this peer.
+The client shall reestablish the TCP as required by the Publish/Subscribe process later.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_87